Popular music and hip-hop studies, popular culture, cultural memory, media and technology, affect theory, social activism

-Ian is a current PhD student in Cultural Studies.
+Ian is a PhD candidate in Cultural Studies.
 He grew up in Massachusetts and earned his BA in English from the University of Massachusetts, Amherst in 2013.
 Shortly afterwards (after living in North Carolina for a time) he moved to Kansas to pursue an MA in English at Kansas State University.
 After completing his degree in 2015, he spent several years as an instructor in the English department at K-State before deciding to pursue his PhD in Cultural Studies at GMU.

 INTS 304: Social Movements and Community Activism